Associate’s Degree in Early Childhood Education for Under $19K2

-Rasmussen College’s ladder curriculum allows you to easily transfer your Early Childhood Education Associate's degree credits toward an ECE Bachelor's degree—an average of 93 credits, which is equal to $24,180 in tuition savings.3
+Rasmussen University’s ladder curriculum allows you to easily transfer your Early Childhood Education Associate's degree credits toward an ECE Bachelor's degree—an average of 93 credits, which is equal to $24,180 in tuition savings.3

 Our Early Childhood Education courses give you the knowledge and skills you need to create a positive and thriving learning environment for your children and their families.

 According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2018 and 2028 for preschool teachers, except special education, is 7%.
-An Early Childhood Education degree online from Rasmussen College can help set you up for success in this growing field.
+An Early Childhood Education degree online from Rasmussen University can help set you up for success in this growing field.